n6ai/minze/docs/guide/components/events.md

 3. **callback:** a callback function that runs when the eventName is matched.

 ::: warning
 Web components are meant to be encapsulated HTML elements, it's a bad idea to create event listeners inside the component and attach them all over the place.
-That's why the targets outside of the component are intentionally limited to the `window` object, to prevent `event-listener-pollution`.
+That's why the targets outside of the component are intentionally limited to the `window` object.
 :::

-**Example**

 ```js
 import { MinzeElement } from 'minze'